MartijnDingemans/delayed_reactant_labeling/docs/source/extensive_example.rst

     :align: center

 Below I will describe how we can analyze their data using the delayed_reactant_labeling module.
 However, to make the analysis easier we have changed the naming convention.
-The major pathway 3C -> 4B -> 5B -> R6 and minor pathway 3B -> 4C -> 5C -> S6 is quite confusing as the label of the isomer changes for the same pathway.
-Therefore all chemicals in the major pathway have been labeled with "D", and in the minor pathway with "E".
-All chemical in the side pathway "A" have been labeled "F".
+The major pathway ``3C -> 4B -> 5B -> R6``and minor pathway ``3B -> 4C -> 5C -> S6`` is quite confusing as the label of the isomer changes for the same pathway.
+Therefore all intermediates in the major pathway have been labeled with "D", and in the minor pathway with "E".
+All intermediates in the side pathway "A" have been labeled "F".
 The data adjusted for this naming convention, and with time array extending for the data pre-addition of the labeled compound can be found on `github <https://github.com/MartijnDingemans/delayed_reactant_labeling/tree/5a06b113895e3c8b324220486a59d7510bd77bf1/examples>`_.